griffincalme/Novel_phosphosite_search_dbPAF_PSP/README.md

 The "homology" scripts check if the window around the phosphosite (+/- 7 amino acids) is identical to the phosphosite windows in the databases.

-Proceed at your own risk, since I think my method for cross-checking doesn't work so well.
+Proceed at your own risk, since I think my methods for cross-checking don't work so well.